-Full-time M.B.A. students participate in OCD's IGNITE Program, a two-year curriculum with mandatory and optional sessions that coincide with recruiting events.
+Full-time M.B.A. students participate in the IGNITE Program, a comprehensive curriculum with mandatory and optional sessions that take place throughout the year.
 IGNITE guides students through the job search process, from self-assessment and career goal definition to resume writing and mock interviews.
-Through workshops, small group sessions with second-year MBA student mentors, and individual career coaching appointments, students receive personalized assistance to identify their career goals and develop job search strategies.
+Through workshops, small group sessions with student and alumni mentors, and individual career coaching appointments, students receive personalized assistance to identify their career goals and develop job search strategies.
 Additionally, career coaches work with students to help them best market themselves for their target opportunities, and equip them with the best available resources and tools to develop life-long job search skills.
-The Career Coaching Team continually revisits the IGNITE program in order to keep current with a variety of target industries.
+The Career Education Team continually revisits the IGNITE program in order to keep current with a variety of target industries.